PeteJames21/sunday-nights/src/posts/sunsets.md

 She’s in love with sunsets
 And all beautiful endings
-Nature is in love with her too
+Nature is in love with her, too
 Every evening these two lovers
 Stare and admire each other